Menu

 Application documents have to be submitted in electronic format, sent to scholarship@evakahanfoundation.org by 31 January each year.
 During the evaluation process, the foundation will contact the applicants and the contact persons named by them.

-The Dr. Éva Kahán Foundation will sign a contract with each selected applicant, in which the Foundation undertakes to pay the tuition fee for the student or in the case of tuition fee exemption to provide a scholarship corresponding to the current minimum wage for 10 months.
-The scholarship and tuition fee support are available for a maximum of 10 semesters.
+The Dr. Éva Kahán Foundation will sign a contract with each selected applicant, in which the Foundation undertakes to pay the student's tuition fees, and in the case of tuition fee waiver, the amount determined by the Board of Trustees and the Academic Committee (maximum HUF 100 000/month).
+The support can be used for a total of 10 semesters.

 Scholarship students of the Foundation receive benefits that enable them to use their time and energy exclusively for achieving academic success.